-I joined Imperial in April 2008 and am in charge of data management within the college’s Bioinformatics Data Science Group (BDSG).
-My role is to provide data and software support for high throughput biological experiments performed within Imperial.
-I have been involved in providing software and hardware support for science for over 15 years and during this time I have worked variously with Psychologists, Economists, Physicists, Health Care Professionals, Computer Scientists and Biologists.
+I joined Imperial in April 2008 and my role is to provide data and software support for high throughput biological experiments performed within Imperial.
+I currently provide software support for the Imperial Hospitals Trust Tissue Bank.
+I have been involved in providing software and hardware support for science for over twenty years and during this time I have worked variously with Psychologists, Economists, Physicists, Health Care Professionals, Computer Scientists and Biologists.
 In 1999, I was a part of the team that designed the 3G spectrum auction for mobile phone frequencies that eventually netted the UK government over £20 billion in revenue.
 I graduated with an MSc in Knowledge Based Systems from Heriot Watt University in 1993 and a Ph.D. in Parallel Computing from UCL in 1999.

-In my role with the BDSG, I can help you to manage your research data effectively.
+In my role in the Faculty of Medicine, I can help you to manage your research data effectively.
 This could be by building bespoke databases, analysis pipelines and / or data visualisations or by recommending software products that will enable you to get the most out of your data.
-Over the years, I have worked with many different research groups within the Facultys of Natural Sciences and Medicine, have many exemplar projects that I can demonstrate and can provide testimonials from satisfied clients.
-Please contact me if you want an informal discussion about how the BSS could solve your data problems.
+Over the years, I have worked with many different research groups within the Faculties of Natural Sciences and Medicine, have many exemplar projects that I can demonstrate and can provide testimonials from satisfied clients.